Apartment Security Guard has some advantages over a courtesy officer.

 The question that I’m most often asked is, “How do I find a quality contract security guard service for a reasonable price that will perform the patrols responsibly?”
 To answer this question you must first accept certain facts as being true.

 Accept the fact that the words “quality and reasonable price” are often contradictory terms.
 Accept the fact that paying the highest or lowest price for a contract security patrol officer doesn’t always equate to the quality of service, although there are exceptions.
 Accept the fact that all contract security agencies are drawn from the same labor pool for potential employees.
 If your market area has high employment the security guard labor pool may be substandard.
 In fact, many poor quality security officers will drift between contract agencies until they exhaust the supply of employers.
-Security guards are often transient and this is the first job they find after hitting town.
+Security guards are often transient and this is the first job they find after arriving in the city.
 Because of this fact, it can become a kind of a crapshoot sometimes as the contracting agency sends a different security officer to patrol your property each night.

 Apartment Security Guard: So what’s the Best Solution?